Andrew Pierce

 Separate content from presentation

-Build content models that allow creators to author once, then distribute to multiple channels.
-This reduces duplication, improves governance, supports global scale.
+Build content models that allow creators to author once, then distribute to multiple channels — this was to reduce duplication, improve governance and support a global scale.

 Reusable templates and blocks

-Design modular templates and reusable blocks to standardise content creation.
-This speeds up workflows and ensures consistency across regions and teams.
+Design modular templates and reusable blocks to standardise content creation — this was to speed up workflows and ensure consistency across regions and teams.

 Accessible, brand-aligned UI

-Apply IKEA’s brand system and WCAG standards to all templates and components.
-This ensures inclusivity and global coherence.
+Apply IKEA’s brand system and WCAG standards to all templates and components — this was to ensure inclusivity and global coherence.

 Figma-based design system

-Create a scalable, atomic design system with clear tokens, components, and documentation.
-This accelerates delivery, keeps teams aligned, and reduces design/engineering drift.
+Create a scalable, atomic design system with clear tokens, components, and documentation — this was to accelerate delivery, keep teams aligned, and reduce design/engineering drift.

 Design rituals and QA

-Embed design reviews, documentation, and QA into the development cycle.
-This ensures build quality, reduces rework, and supports long-term maintainability.
+Embed design reviews, documentation, and QA into the development cycle — this was to ensure build quality, reduce rework, and support long-term maintainability.

 Risks and how they were managed